 - To create an opportunity for the soccer club to make some money

 - To promote the idea of soccer being a “family-friendly” game

-As you read on we’ll have a look at these 4 reasons in more detail and find out why this custom started.
+As you read on, we’ll look at each of these reasons in more detail and find out why this custom started.

 This is why I decided it was time to find out the reasons behind it and share it with you all.

 The practice of sending children out with the players first took place from time to time throughout the 1990s.
 At some of the more important games, one child, or player escort, would accompany a team out at the beginning of the game.

 From the year 2000 onwards, this custom started happening much more regularly.

 The 2000 Euro Championships was one of the first major soccer tournaments where children were seen walking out with the players.
 But it was the 2002 FIFA World Cup that it really became popular.

 This was mainly down to the partnership of FIFA and the Unicef “Say Yes for Children” campaign working together.